iAmK1ruu/javafx-kiruusphere/readme.md

 ### KiruuSphere is a simple and intuitive weather application built using JavaFX.
 It leverages the Open-Meteo Weather API to provide real-time weather updates and conditions for any location around the globe.
 With a user-friendly interface, it aims to help users stay updated with current weather and forecast information.

 ## Sample Current Development Design
+- Search input to Geocoding and saving location is implemented.

 ![Weather App Main Pane](weathermain.png)
 ![Weather App Search Pane](weathersearch.png)